JinFrx/simple-3d-visualizer/README.md

 The goal of this university project (2021) was to implement BRDFs and light interaction with a 3D model and an environment map, through a WebGL interface.

-Lighting models are coded in shaders, in GLSL language.
+Lighting models are coded in the fragment shaders, in GLSL language.

 Reflections and refractions are computed with rays cast per pixel and a cubemap.